debnathsoumili782-ui/SoulMirror-Tarot/README.md

 - 🧘 Spiritual Guidance
 - 🌟 Daily Card

+Each reading experience provides a dedicated interface and spread designed around its specific purpose.

 ---

 ### 🤖 AI-Assisted Tarot Interpretations

-SoulMirror uses an AI-assisted reading system to interpret tarot cards in the context of the user's question.
+SoulMirror Tarot uses an AI-assisted interpretation system to provide contextual tarot readings based on the user's question and selected cards.

 The application maintains a structured tarot knowledge base containing card-specific information such as: